 - The storm water management facility must be designed to control storm water runoff to predevelopment conditions including the duration and volume of the flow and accordingly have no impacts on CN right of way, including ditches, culverts and tracks.
-Any proposed alterations to the existing drainage pattern affecting railway property must receive prior concurrence from CNR and be substantiated by a drainage report to the satisfaction of the Railway. - The Owner shall through restrictive covenants to be registered on title and all agreements of purchase and sale or lease provide notice to the public that the safety berm, fencing and noise/vibration isolation measures implemented are not to be tampered with or altered and further that the Owner shall have sole responsibility for and shall maintain these measures to the satisfaction of CN. - The Owner shall enter into an Agreement with CN stipulating how CN's concerns will be resolved and will pay CN's reasonable costs in preparing and negotiating the agreement. - The Owner shall be required to grant CN an environmental easement for operational noise and vibration emissions, registered against the subject property in favour of CN.
+Any proposed alterations to the existing drainage pattern affecting railway property must receive prior concurrence from CNR and be substantiated by a drainage report to the satisfaction of the Railway.
+Additional information was supplied and CN staff agreed that this has been addressed. - The Owner shall through restrictive covenants to be registered on title and all agreements of purchase and sale or lease provide notice to the public that the safety berm, fencing and noise/vibration isolation measures implemented are not to be tampered with or altered and further that the Owner shall have sole responsibility for and shall maintain these measures to the satisfaction of CN.
+This can be addressed at site plan approval.

+- The Owner shall enter into an Agreement with CN stipulating how CN's concerns will be resolved and will pay CN's reasonable costs in preparing and negotiating the agreement.
+This can be addressed at site plan approval. - The Owner shall be required to grant CN an environmental easement for operational noise and vibration emissions, registered against the subject property in favour of CN.
+This can be addressed at site plan approval.

-CN anticipates the opportunity to review a detailed site plan, a N&V study and a storm water management report taking into consideration FCM/RAC development guidelines.
+CN anticipates the opportunity to review a detailed site plan, a Noise and Vibration study and a storm water management report taking into consideration FCM/RAC development guidelines.